berendkleinhaneveld/kolla/README.md

         self.state["count"] += 1
 </script>
 """
-Counter, module = sfc.load_from_string(source)
+Counter, module = compiler.load_from_string(source)

 if __name__ == "__main__":
     app = QtWidgets.QApplication()
     # Create a Kolla instance with a PySide renderer
     gui = kolla.Kolla(renderer=kolla.PySideRenderer())
     # Render the function component into a container
     # (in this case the app but can be another widget)
     gui.render(Counter, app)
     app.exec()